The Token Dispatch

 Peer-to-peer technology as a prerequisite to blockchain-based video streaming

-While the blockchain becomes the base layer, a peer-to-peer protocol like IPFS or BitTorrent is a prerequisite to full decentralization.
-Blockchains are inherently decentralized, and anyone can hold a copy of the entire blockchain if they decide to run their own node.
+While the blockchain becomes the base layer, a peer-to-peer protocol like IPFS or BitTorrent is a prerequisite to complete decentralization.
+Blockchains are inherently decentralized; anyone can hold a copy of the entire blockchain if they decide to run their own node.
 On the other hand, filesystems, which are usually centralized, can become increasingly more challenging to use with a peer-to-peer protocol.

-Services like Google Cloud Storage, Amazon S3, and Azure Storage serve as examples of how effective centralized storage can be.
+Services like Google Cloud Storage, Amazon S3, and Azure Storage are examples of how effective centralized storage can be.
 But, to give the users a fully-decentralized experience, you can’t rely on those technologies within the decentralized ecosystem.

 Blockchain Video Streaming Infrastructure

 The infrastructure for all blockchain video streaming projects remains the same mostly.
-Each blockchain video streaming infrastructure will usually consist of a smart contract, file storage, a content transcoder, and an API layer.
+Each blockchain video streaming infrastructure usually consists of a smart contract, file storage, a content transcoder, and an API layer.

 Typically, a user looking to stream a video will access the content through the platform’s application interface and the API layer.
 Then, when the user finds the content they are looking for, they will purchase access to it using a smart contract and pay using cryptocurrencies.